RomeshAbeyawardena/Weather-App/Readme.md

 - WeatherApp.Client
   - ASP.NET Web application with an Angular web app tied to controllers and views.
-The application uses the builtin Identity provider to authenticate users via a dedicated login page.
+The application uses the built-in Identity provider to authenticate users via a dedicated login page.
 To keep it simple styles were managed using Bootstrap 4.6, in order to focus on the development side of a working application.
 - WeatherApp.Server
   - ASP.NET Web application using the Mediatr pattern and feature slice, this is the server-side infrastructure that retrieves the weather data and is consumed by the client application.
+The API is secured using a X-API-Key so it can only be accessed by trusted applications using custom authentication and authorisation handlers based off the standard authentication handlers.
 - WeatherApp.Shared
   - Shared domain models and constants are housed here to keep things as DRY as possible.
 Careful consideration was made to ensure classes that are absolutely